-Step 4: Students will be notified of their status by March 25, 2022.
+Step 4: Students will be notified of their status by March 22, 2024.
 Following notification, students will be informed of the process of induction into the NTHS.

 Step 5: Parents and eligible students will be invited to a recognition function, which will include student participation in a formal induction service.
-At the recognition service, attendance is required as the student will receive their certificate, honor cord, tassel, membership pin, and diploma seal.
+At the recognition service, students will receive their certificate, honor cord, tassel, membership pin, and diploma seal.